-Susana P. Costa is currently a Research Engineer in the Medical Devices Research Group, working on developing a device for bacterial detection and identification in the environment based on volatile organic compounds (VOCs).
+Susana P. Costa is a Research Engineer in the Medical Devices Research Group, working on developing a device for bacterial detection and identification in the environment based on volatile organic compounds (VOCs) and photoionization (PID).

-Susana holds a Master’s degree in Bioengineering (2016) and a PhD in Biomedical Engineering (2023) both from the University of Minho.
-She has over five years of experience in bacterial detection sensors and has authored seven publications.
-During her academic and Ph.D. research, she received three awards and participated in various international projects.
+Susana holds a Master’s in Bioengineering (2016) and a Ph.D. in Biomedical Engineering (2023) from the University of Minho.
+She has over six years of experience in bacterial detection sensors and has authored various publications.
+She received three awards during her academic and PhD research and participated in several national and international projects.

 A microfluidic platform combined with bacteriophage receptor binding proteins for multiplex detection of Escherichia coli and Pseudomonas aeruginosa in blood

 A Phage Receptor-Binding Protein as a Promising Tool for the Detection of Escherichia coli in Human Specimens

 FRONTIERS IN MICROBIOLOGY, 2022

 Burden of bacterial bloodstream infections and recent advances for diagnosis

 Potential of bacteriophage proteins as recognition molecules for pathogen detection.

 Combining magnetic and optical approaches for the multiplex detection of bacteria in blood